justmat/oddsandsods/README.md

 # odds and sods
-v1 norns scripts updated for 2.0
+unmaintained v1 norns scripts updated for v2.0